ideamark/fast-office/README.md

 # Overview
-fastOffice is an office script framwork fro creating office script fast and fluent.
+fast office is a quick python framwork for office and website automation.

 # Install
 * Install python3.x first